 NWCG Training may be provided to cooperators by the Jurisdictional Agency, the Protecting Agency, or the local fire department.

 Non-agency firefighters will be certified by state or local fire departments, or private training providers approved by a Memorandum of Understanding (MOU) through their local GACC.
-Agencies will not assist in the administration, or sponsor the Work Capacity Test (WCT), as the certifying agency (Chapter 13, Interagency Standards for Fire and Fire Aviation Operations (Red Book)Interagency Standard for Fire and Fire Aviation Operations ().
+Agencies will not assist in the administration, or sponsor the Work Capacity Test (WCT), as the certifying agency (Chapter 13, Interagency Standards for Fire and Fire Aviation Operations (Red Book)).

-Field Deliverable Courses

-Costs incurred for students who are participating in Field Deliverable courses including S-420 Command and General Staff will be charged to the incident hosting the course.
-Field deliverable courses will require a Support Resource Order for training within an incident.
-Course cadre will be ordered in their respective position.
-Cadre not identified by position will be ordered as Technical Specialists.
-Students will be ordered as Trainees in their respective trainee positions.

-AICC - Logistics and Dispatch - Overhead webpage
+Priority Trainee Program

+The Alaska Priority Trainee Program provides an avenue to mobilize priority trainees to incidents in support of interagency workforce development objectives.
+The primary mission of the Priority Trainee Program is developing an interagency workforce by mobilizing trainees to incidents, assisting them in gaining critical experience for Fire Management position requirements, and succession planning for Incident Management Teams.
+The end state vision is to produce a holistic system wherein all functional areas involved in the mobilization and training process join together to create a sustainable workforce.
+More information regarding the most current priority trainee operating procedures can be found on the AICC - Logistics and Dispatch - Overhead webpage

 Communication Systems